QR4.8.3 The Grand Evolution

 2. Variation.
 Photon instances vary in properties like location and direction.

-It is now proposed that behind the evolution of life lies a grander evolution of matter.
-By trying every option, photons combined into electrons, a new entity species that isn’t light.
-The electron then survived by its stability, as it is constantly bombarded by competitors for its quantum niche, just as a species faces competition in a biological niche.
-In the evolution of matter, physical stability replaces biological survival so just as survival drives the evolution of species, stability drives the evolution of matter.
-In both cases, what doesn’t last can’t affect the future.
+Light then evolved matter as follows.
+By the law of all action, the extreme light produced by the big bang tried every combination to eventually produce electrons, a new entity species that isn’t light.
+The electron was then selected by its stability, as it is constantly bombarded by competitors for its physical niche, just as a new species faces competition in a biological niche.
+Stability then drives the evolution of matter as survival drives the evolution of species.
+In both cases, the future comes from what carries on, not what doesn’t.

-Yet the randomness that is essential for evolution to occur is pointless in a clockwork universe because it introduces errors in the machine.
+Randomness was necessary for matter to evolve but it is pointless in a clockwork universe, as it introduces errors in the machine.
 What use is a clock that gives random times?
-Randomness is equally unhelpful in a god-designed universe, because it interferes with the divine plan.
-Einstein’s statement, that God does not play dice with the universe, is that a supreme power, whether divine or scientific, doesn’t need to give up control, but what if it chose to?
+Randomness is equally unhelpful in a designed universe, because it interferes with the divine plan.
+Einstein’s statement, that God doesn’t play dice with the universe, is that a supreme power, whether divine or scientific, doesn’t give up control, but what if it chose to?
 It is not then God that plays dice with the universe but its participants, by their choices.
+That matter evolved then needn’t deny theology or science, as for the first, evolution is the design, and for the second, matter is an effect not a cause.
+Both views are revolutionary, but that doesn’t make them wrong.

 Next